Spankadin/Saros-Wiki/docs/History-& Lore/Legends/Leystone.md

 ---

-A rock rarely found where convergences of [[./Fey-Lines|Fey-Lines]] intersect, that when worked with skill, can be infused with magical properties.
+A dull, grey, malleable rock rarely found where convergences of [[./Fey-Lines|Fey-Lines]] intersect.
+When worked with the proper care and skill Leystone can be infused with magical properties.